 Coastal Wildscapes 2018 Photography Contest

-Coastal Wildscapes invites photographers throughout Coastal Georgia to participate in a photography contest that will lead up to the 9th Annual Open the Garden Gate Symposium.
+Coastal Wildscapes invited photographers throughout Coastal Georgia to participate in a photography contest that will lead up to the 9th Annual Open the Garden Gate Symposium.

 The mission of Coastal Wildscapes is to actively preserve and restore the highly significantbiodiversity of Southeastern coastal ecosystems by protecting existing native habitats, rebuilding the connectivity of impaired habitats and minimizing the future fragmentation of the coastal landscape through education outreach, conservation initiatives, and grassroots activities.
 This year, activities will focus will be “Beaches & Barrier Islands”.